 If you believe that a doctor’s negligence caused your baby’s cerebral palsy injuries, you may be able to recover damages for the baby’s pain, suffering, and medical bills.
 You also may be able to receive awards for the family’s emotional trauma.

-For a free consultation about your case and what legal options you may have to recover compensation, call the Birth Injury Lawyers Group at (800) 222-9529.
+For a free consultation about your case and what legal options you may have to recover compensation, call the Georgia Cerebral Palsy Lawyers at the Birth Injury Lawyers Group at (800) 222-9529.
 If you choose to work with us, our Athens-Clarke cerebral palsy lawyers can represent your family on a contingency fee basis with no up-front costs.

 For a free legal consultation with Athens-Clarke Cerebral Palsy lawyer, call 1-800-222-9529